bohnertchris/experience-manager-htl.en/help/using/block-statements.md

 <div data-sly-call="${two @ title=properties.jcr:title}"></div>
 ```

-Templates located in a different file, can be initialised with `data-sly-use`.
+Templates located in a different file, can be initialized with `data-sly-use`.
 Note that in this case `data-sly-use` and `data-sly-call` could also be placed on the same element:

 ```xml
 <div data-sly-use.lib="templateLib.html">